Five Ways to Use the Book for Teaching and Self Study

 3) Professional Development for Engineers in Industry

-Blueprints for lean, effective engineering documents and a clear, efficient communication style
+: Blueprints for lean, effective engineering documents and a clear, efficient communication style

-There are many ways to use individual chapters from this book for just-in-time training applications in industry.
-If your manager wants you to write a proposal memo for a new project, client, or collaboration, and you need a winning blueprint, you can consult Chapter 15 on writing bottom-line-first, short-form proposals.
 If you're still suffering from post-baccalaureate stress syndrome from having to write academically sophisticated and sufficiently long (enough to fulfill obligatory count) essays in English classes—and that's still your default writing style—you are likely churning out bloated documents that are unpleasant to write, and clunky to read.
 Learning sentence optimization (Chapters 9 - 13) will teach you how to write on-point workplace emails and reports.
 Good-bye fancy, frilly English papers.
 Hello to writing like an engineer.

-4) Modular, Variable-Entry-Point Lessons
+4) Modular, Variable-Entry-Point Lessons:

 If you just need instructions for writing concise, bottom-line-first emails, that's okay--go directly to Chapter 16.